nicholechow/CSCI2720_project/README.md

 ### `npm run winDemo/ macDemo/ ubuntuDemo`

+This will open frontend at port 80, authorization server on port 3003, backend server on port 3002 concurrently.
 Open [http://localhost](http://localhost) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## 'To run the frontend indivdually'

+### 'npm start'

+## 'To run the backend server indivdually'

+### 'npm run server'

+## 'To run the authorization server indivdually'

+### 'npm run authServer'